Auld Lang Syne: At New Year

 "Auld Lang Syne" is traditionally sung at the conclusion of New Year gatherings in Scotland and around the world, especially in English-speaking countries.

 At Hogmanay in Scotland, it is common practice that everyone joins hands with the person next to them to form a great circle around the dance floor.
 At the beginning of the last verse (And there's a hand, my trusty fiere!/and gie's a hand o' thine!), everyone crosses their arms across their breast, so that the right hand reaches out to the neighbour on the left and vice versa.

 When the tune ends, everyone rushes to the middle, while still holding hands.
 When the circle is re-established, everyone turns under the arms to end up facing outwards with hands still joined.
 The tradition of singing the song when parting, with crossed hands linked, arose in the mid-19th century among Freemasons and other fraternal organisations.

 Outside Scotland the hands are often crossed from the beginning of the song, at variance with Scottish custom.
 The Scottish practice was demonstrated by Queen Elizabeth II at the Millennium Dome celebrations for the year 2000.
 Some press outlets berated her for not "properly" crossing her arms, unaware that she was correctly following the Scottish tradition.

 At other times

-As well as celebrating the New Year, "Auld Lang Syne" is very widely used to symbolise other "endings/new beginnings" – including farewells, funerals (and other memorials of the dead), graduations, the end of a (non-New Year) party, jamborees of the Scout Movement, the election of a new government, the last lowering of the Union Jack as a British colony achieves independence and as a signal that a retail store is about to close for the day.
+As well as celebrating the New Year, "Auld Lang Syne" is very widely used to symbolise other "old endings/new beginnings" – including farewells, funerals (and other memorials of the dead), graduations, the end of a (non-New Year) party or a Scout gathering, the election of a new government, the last lowering of the Union Jack as a British colony achieves independence and as a signal that a retail store is about to close for the day.
 The melody is also widely used for other words, especially hymns, the songs of sporting and other clubs, and national anthems (South Korea in the 1940s, and the Maldives until 1972).
 In Scotland and other parts of Britain, in particular, it is associated with celebrations and memorials of Robert Burns.
 The following list of specific uses is far from comprehensive.